 The following table sets out selected quarterly results of the Corporation for the eight most recently completed financial quarters, starting from November 20, 2013 (Inception).
 The information presented here is derived from the relevant financial statements of the Corporation for the listed quarters.
-The most recent three quarters reflect the two phases of the diamond drilling field program at the Storø Project.
+The most recent four quarters cover the two phases of the diamond drilling field program at the Storø Project.
+Expenses in the quarter ended June 30, 2014 are mainly for the reverse acquisition.